This post was originally published in July 2017 and has since been updated for currency and readability.

-What started as a straightforward ecommerce site or maybe just an experiment in taking your retail store online … has grown.
-Not just a little.
-A lot.
+What may have started as a straightforward ecommerce site or maybe just an experiment in taking your retail store online has grown—a lot.

 It’s every founder’s dream.